 Please note that when hiring a spring semester TA who is a first year, the department or program chair must first obtain approval from Marlene Sandstrom, Dean of the College.

 Please be judicious in making TA appointments.
 Do not hire full time TA’s in situations where a half time TA is sufficient.
 The College commits very significant financial resources to this program and the budget for TA’s is carried by the Dean of the Faculty’s office.
 Student salary expenses are initially charged to the academic departments and programs, and then reimbursed at mid-semester.

 Student TA’s are appointed to serve in individual courses for periods of one semester at a time.
 A full (1.0) TA is expected to spend no more than 10 hours per week in the discharge of his/her duties.
-The stipend is $1890.00 for undergraduates.
+The stipend for spring 2022 is $1995.00 for undergraduates.
 Half (0.5), three-quarter (0.75), and one-quarter (0.25) TA appointments may be recommended, with the hour commitment and stipend prorated accordingly.
 First and second year graduate students are paid hourly.

 For reasons both of instructional quality and equity in job distribution students are not allowed to undertake TA responsibilities at more than a 1.0 TA level.
 TA’s are allowed to be hired in two courses as long as they don’t exceed 0.5 in either.
 The 10 hour per week time restriction also protects students from becoming distracted from their own academic responsibilities.

 3. Eligibility and Selection